 Gandhi called his overall method of nonviolent action Satyagraha.
 This translates roughly as “Truth-force.”
 A fuller rendering, though, would be “the force that is generated through adherence to Truth.”
 Nowadays, it’s usually called non-violence.
 But for Gandhi, non-violence was the word for a different, broader concept, “a way of life-based on love and compassion.”
 In Gandhi’s terminology, Satyagraha- Truth-force-was an outgrowth of nonviolence.

 Satyagraha, when used as a tool for social and political change, aims to win over an opponent.
 There are three stages in this process:

 - The first stage is that of persuasion through reason.

-- If neither persuasion through reason nor self-suffering does succeed to win over the opponent, the satyagrahi resorts to non-violent coercion characterized by tools such as non-cooperation or civil disobedience.
+- If neither persuasion through reason nor self-suffering succeeds in winning over the opponent, the satyagraha resorts to non-violent coercion characterized by tools such as non-cooperation or civil disobedience.

 According to Gandhi, “Satyagraha is literally holding on to Truth, and it means therefore Truth-force.”
 Truth, for Gandhi,

 was God.
 Gandhi defined his personal goal as “seeing God face to face.”
 Gandhi, in his experiments with satyagraha, both in South Africa and in India, became more and more aware of the relative character of truth as an operative principle.
 The relative character of truth became evident to Gandhi as each time the social and political problems he took up for reform differed.
 In this respect, satyagraha is not a dogma.
 It is neither static nor substantial.
 For Gandhi, holding on to truth in satyagraha is a dynamic concept and satyagraha is a technique of action.